chirpley/docs/docs/source/asbrand.rst

   :width: 600
   :align: center
   :alt: Campaign Budget

-.. class:: center
   Set the budget of your campaign, further up in this form you'll be able to spread this over several services.

 .. figure:: _static/images/campaign-step3.png
   :width: 600
   :align: center
   :alt: Campaign Runtime

-.. class:: center
   Set the runtime for your campaign, you can set a begin-time and end-time in which your campaign runs and deals will be performed.
   When choosing ASAP as begintime, all deal with be executed the moment they are accepted by both parties.